Empirical Analysis of Model Selection for Heterogeneous Causal Effect Estimation: Introduction

-Recently, there have been good advances in solving this problem.
-Earlier proposals for model selection were based on evaluating the nuisance models (outcome/propensity models) associated with the estimators, and the utility of decision policy based on the heterogeneous treatment effects of the estimator.
-Further, there are proposals on accurately estimating the ground truth effect~\cite{rolling2013matching, nie2021quasi, saito2020counterfactual} and computing deviation of the estimator's treatment effect from the approximate ground truth effect, which have also been shown to be effective than other metrics~\cite{schuler2018comparison, alaa2019validating}.
-However, most of these evaluation studies have been performed only on few synthetic datasets, as there we can compare the performance of each metric against the oracle metric (access to counterfactual data).
-Hence, the trend in such studies could be questionable as we have not incorporated a variety of datasets.
-Also, there is a lack of fair comparison between the various metrics as some of them are excluded as part of the baseline when authors evaluate their proposed metrics.
+Towards this, surrogate metrics have been proposed that perform model selection using only observational data.
+Earlier proposals were based on evaluating the nuisance models associated with the estimators, and the utility of decision policy~\citep{zhao2017uplift} based on the heterogeneous treatment effects of the estimator.
+Recently, the focus has shifted towards designing surrogate metrics that approximate the true effect and compute its deviation from the estimator's treatment effect~\citep{ nie2021quasi, saito2020counterfactual}, and they have also been shown to be more effective than other metrics~\citep{schuler2018comparison, alaa2019validating}.
+However, most of these evaluation studies have been performed only on a few synthetic datasets, therefore, the trend in such studies could be questionable.
+Also, there is often a lack of fair comparison between the various metrics as some of them are excluded from the baselines when authors evaluate their proposed metrics.
+Hence, we have a poor understanding of which surrogate criteria should be used for model selection.

-We attempt to fix these issues with prior evaluation studies by performing a comprehensive evaluation study over \textbf{144 datasets} and \textbf{9 evaluation} metrics, where the model selection task is made challenging by training a large number of estimators (\textbf{415 CATE estimators}) for each dataset.
-We also make use of recent advances in generative modeling for causal inference~\cite{neal2020realcause} and use them to model interventional distributions from realistic datasets.
-This helps us to generate counterfactual data for the realistic datasets as well and include realistic benchmarks in our analysis, unlike prior evaluation studies~\cite{schuler2018comparison, alaa2019validating, saito2020counterfactual}.
-Further, we ensure a consistent hyperparameter selection strategy for nuisance models using AutoML~\cite{Wang_FLAML_A_Fast_2021}.
-An interesting finding from our analysis is that you often do not need complex evaluation metrics, and simple evaluation metrics like Tau T score are very good on average.